Deck Khong Tan, Niko Münzenrieder, Mohammed Maniruzzaman and Ali Nokhodchi* Pages 700 - 711 ( 12 )

 Conclusion: Twin-screw extrusion is more effective in producing a polymeric mixture of filaments as the mixing is more homogenous.
 The PEG/PLA filament is suitable to be used in 3D printing of medical or pharmaceutical applications such as medical implants, drug delivery systems, or personalised tablets.

-Pharmaceutics Research Laboratory, Chemistry, School of Life Sciences, University of Sussex, BN1 9QJ, Faculty of Science and Technology, Free University of Bozen-Bolzano, 39100 Bozen,, Pharmaceutical Engineering and 3D Printing (PharmE3D) Lab, Division of Molecular Pharmaceutics and Drug Delivery College of Pharmacy, University of Texas at Austin, TX 78712, , Pharmaceutics Research Laboratory, Chemistry, School of Life Sciences, University of Sussex, BN1 9QJ
+Pharmaceutics Research Laboratory, Department of Chemistry, School of Life Sciences, University of Sussex, Brighton BN1 9QJ, Faculty of Science and Technology, Free University of Bozen-Bolzano, Bozen, Pharmaceutical Engineering and 3D Printing (PharmE3D) Lab, Division of Molecular Pharmaceutics and Drug Delivery College of Pharmacy, University of Texas, Austin, TX 78712, Pharmaceutics Research Laboratory, Department of Chemistry, School of Life Sciences, University of Sussex, Brighton BN1 9QJ